-Today as I reflect on 2021, I am sharing 21 things I have learned in 2021 and a few Bonuses:
+Today as I reflect on 2021, I am sharing 21 lessons I have learned in 2021 that I am taking into 2022.

 2. It is in your most difficult of seasons that the most authentic nature of others is shown.

-3. You are 1000% responsible for your life.
+3. You are 1000% responsible for your Life.

 It is much easier to blame others when we fall short as human beings or have not shown up fully in our lives.
-Instead of taking full responsibility for our lives, it is easier to blame others, although we know the truth within ourselves.
-We find it easy to point fingers at others instead of looking in the mirror and accepting that it starts and ends with us.
+Instead of taking full responsibility for our lives, it is easier to blame others, although I believe we know the truth within ourselves.
+Most of us find it easier to point fingers at others instead of looking in the mirror and accepting that it starts and ends with us.

 5. The words, actions, and behaviors of others have nothing to do with you and everything to do with that person or those people.